needle-mirror/com.unity.recorder/Documentation~/RecordingAccumulation.md

 ## Accumulation disables concurrent recording

 A recorder with Accumulation cannot be run at the same time as any other recorders.
-The rules are similar for Recorder window recorders and recorder clips in the Timeline.
+The rules are similar for Recorder window recorders and Recorder Clips in Timeline.

 ### Recorder window